 Students will receive a $500 stipend for their participation in the project to offset travel and other related costs to participation.
 This will be provided at the end of the semester, pending successful attendance and participation.

-Apply for either the Fall Semester (September to December 2018) or the Winter Semester (January to March 2019)
+Apply for our Winter Semester (January to March 2019)

 WINTER PROGRAM DATES